But to Hannah he gave a double portion because he loved her, and the LORD had closed her womb…..(1 Sa 1:5).

 Could it be that God is asking the same of us in this present season?
 To look for Him and join Him in rest?
 That maybe there’s a provision of His blessing that He’s waiting to pour out into our hearts if we would stop panicking and start trusting?

 I’ve had a few panic attacks with the Lord too.
 God is taking me through a season where He is setting my hands down and placing my feet up for the purposes of teaching me wisdom.
 My nature tends to, “take charge and do something about it.”
 Yet, I feel as though God has shackled my hands and feet, for the purpose of teaching me what it really means to abide in Him.
 I am thankful for His loving discipline.
-This could easily turn into a time of wanting for me, if not for His grace that I have found as I lay down my desires to take up His blessing.
+This could easily turn into a time of waiting for me, if not for His grace that I have found as I lay down my desires to take up His blessing.

 Hannah was a woman who was barren, but she was still blessed.
 I need you to hear that.
 Many of us live in constant wanting, deep pain and discouragement because we do not like the hand of cards we have been dealt.
 Therefore, our focus becomes what we don’t have and our vision becomes limited to our present pains and worries.
 Our self-centered lives become self-focused lives as our deepest concern becomes ourselves.